InfinityMod/fritzbox7412_openwrt_bin/README.md

 #### Flash OpenWrt into Router Ram

-1) Directly connect router to via lan-cable.<br>
+1) Directly connect the router to lan.<br>
 Set ethernet adapter to static:<br>
 &nbsp; &nbsp; &nbsp; IP-Address: 192.168.178.10<br>
 &nbsp; &nbsp; &nbsp; Subnetmask: 255.255.255.0<br>

-2) Open shell and navigate to this project folder.
+2) Open shell and navigate to the project folder of this repository.

-3) Unplug and plug in power connecter of the router.
+3) Unplug and plug in power connector of the router to reset the device.

-4) Flash OpenWrt to the routers ram after the connection is established:
+4) Flash OpenWrt to the routers ram after the connection is initialy established:
     ~~~
     bash ./flash_initramfs_openwrt.sh
     ~~~

-5) Flashing will be proceed if the router restarts from its own, otherwise begin from 3)
+5) Flashing will be proceed if the router restarts from its own and no exception is shown, otherwise begin from 3)

 #### Persistant install OpenWrt